 1) Set Up Your Goal.

 Set your goal name and the page defined as a conversion for you.
-Think of the page you are going to install your AdWords conversion tracking code on.
+Think of the page you are going to install your Google Ads conversion tracking code on.
 The beauty here is that you don’t even need to add any additional code onto your goal page.
 It’s already there (assuming you have Google Analytics code on all pages of your site).

 2) Set Up Your Sales Funnel.